schmurtzm/MrDiy-Audio-Notifier/README.md

                               MQTT load: a double between 0.00 and 1.00
                               example: 0.7

+    - Say Text                MQTT topic: "your_custom_mqtt_topic/samvoice"
+                              MQTT load: Text to be read
+                              example: Hello There.
+How.
+Are.
+You?

-    - Say Text with Google    MQTT topic: "your_custom_mqtt_topic/tts" MQTT load: Text to be read,language   (English by default)
+    - Say Text with Google    MQTT topic: "your_custom_mqtt_topic/googlevoice" MQTT load: Text to be read,language  (language is facultative)
                               example: Hello There.
 How are you?
                                        Bonjour, comment allez vous?,fr-FR